Different Ways to Represent Numbers

-You may not realize it, but you are already quite good at recognizing a variety of different symbols that all represent, or stand for, the same number or concept.
-For example, the item in parentheses (4) is not the number four.
-It is simply a symbol that represents the concept of the number four.
-To further illustrate this point, take a gander at the below:
+You may not realize it, but you're already pretty good at recognizing a variety of different symbols that all represent the same number or concept.
+For example, the thing in parentheses (4) isn't actually the number four.
+It's just a symbol that represents the concept of the number four.
+To further illustrate this point, take a gander at these symbols:

 Along the same lines, an amount can be expressed by either a fraction, decimal or percentage.
-For example, the underlying amount represented is the same whether we write or 75%, or draw this picture.
+For example, we're really saying the same thing whether we write or 75%.
+We can even draw a picture:

 In each case, the symbol represents having three out of four equal parts, or 75% of the whole.
 If this were a football game, we'd be ready to head into the fourth quarter.
 If this were a dollar, we'd be 25 cents shy of being able to dry our laundry.

-When given a particular problem or situation, choose the representation that best goes with the situation.
+When you're dealing with a particular problem or situation, choose the representation that best goes with the situation.
 When working with money, $0.75 usually makes more sense than "three-fourths of a dollar."
 When running a poll, "three-fourths of those polled" makes more sense than saying "0.75 of those polled."
-If you're saying that "three-fourths of those polled feel that $0.75 a week is enough to live on," then you could also say that there is a "100% chance that the polling methods are flawed."
+If you're saying that "three-fourths of those polled feel that $0.75 a week is enough to live on," then you could also say that there's a "100% chance that the polling methods are flawed."

 Writing real numbers as decimals allows us to separate the real numbers into rational and irrational numbers.
-This is important, as they will often start to tussle when left alone together.
+This is important, 'cause they'll often start to tussle when left alone together.

 Irrational numbers are decimals that go on forever without repeating.
 That's pretty amazing when you think about it, considering that most of our politicians can't go more than about two minutes without repeating.